In the evergreen world of affiliate marketing, sites built from aged domains are undeniably thriving.

 One of the biggest myths we have right now is this.

-“The use of Domain Authority (DA), Page Authority (PA), as well as Trust Flow (TF) and Citation Flow (CF) is the only factors to determine the true quality of an expired domain.”
+“The use of Domain Authority (DA), Page Authority (PA), as well as Trust Flow (TF) and Citation Flow (CF) is the only factors to determine the true quality of an aged domain.”

 Let me explain why.